CodingBobby/codingbobby.github.io/uses.md

 Fully analogue (no badly aging batteries and no misbehaving bluetooth!); superb sound detail for it's portable form factor as well as great build quality make them the perfect cans for me.

 - ***Sennheiser HD 480 classic II* on-ear headphones:**
-Very nice sounding open pair if powered adequately ($$100\,\Omega$$ impedance); ear cushions got a new custom padding because the original crumbled and was very uncomfy to wear for extended listening sessions.
+Very nice sounding open pair if powered adequately ($$100\,\Omega$$ impedance); ear cushions got a new custom padding because the original crumbled and was very uncomfy to wear for even short  listening sessions.

 - **ancient *Dual CV 61 W* amplifier:**
 This beautiful piece of equipment with a slick white finish is almost 50 years old but works like new after replacing a few caps; produces a wonderfully rich soundstage together with the *B&O*s.